bjesuiter/chrome-session-quicksave/Readme.md

 -   add a notification which allows jumping to the new session in the bookmark manager
 -   allow configuration of the pattern for default 'New Session' names.
+-   add more languages (default language is english)

 ---